Grammar

 2. My aunt is a talented artist.

-4. The groom was nervous before the ceremony.
+4. The groom looked nervous before the ceremony.

-10. The hero saved the village from danger.
+5. The heroine saved the village from danger.

 Answers